MetaMask/core/docs/package-migration-process-guide.md

 ### Source repo

-- Transfer open issues from the source repo into the core monorepo using the `Transfer issue` feature.
-  - Prepend the title with the package name.
+1. Transfer open issues from the source repo into the core monorepo using GitHub's `Transfer issue` feature (prepend the title with the package name: `[<package-name>]`).

-- For open PRs in the source repo, lock conversation (with no reason provided), and leave a comment requesting that authors reopen the PR in core with a link pointing to the discussion in the original PR.
-  - For important PRs, manually migrate into core or create tickets for follow-up.
+2. For open PRs in the source repo, lock conversation (do not provide a reason), and leave a comment requesting that authors reopen the PR in core with a link pointing to the discussion in the original PR.
+For important PRs, manually migrate into core or create tickets for follow-up.

 ```markdown
 This library has now been migrated into the [core monorepo](https://github.com/metamask/core/).
 This PR has been locked and this repo will be archived shortly.
 Going forward, releases of this library will only include changes made in the core repo.